About the Platform

 How this was built

 The platform was developed by applying engineering discipline to policy design.
-Every quantitative parameter cites a specific federal data source (BLS, IRS, SSA, CBO, Federal Reserve), with verbatim snapshots preserved in the package under cryptographic checksums so any reader can verify the platform's claims against the exact data the platform was working with on the extraction date.
+Every quantitative parameter cites a specific federal data source (BLS, IRS, SSA, CBO, Federal Reserve).
+Where the platform ingests a real dataset, it is captured as a verbatim snapshot under cryptographic checksums for verification.
+The wage floor's national and regional 25th-percentile figures are now a real BLS OEWS May 2025 pull: national wages read directly from the source data, and real occupation-by-area regional wages from the BLS metropolitan and nonmetropolitan files, all archived as checksummed snapshots.
 Every architectural decision left ambiguous is logged in the Open Issues Registry with status, required expertise, and proposed resolution path.
 Every iteration of the package goes through an automated audit before shipping, and the audit-driven iteration history is preserved in the Iterative Hardening Process Documentation.

 Authorship